 I’m all too aware that unless I start changing things – the things I eat, the things I drink, how much I exercise – I will continue to put on weight and get unhealthier as I get older.
 It’s so easy to let things slip as you dive into your business.
 Personally, I found having no structure to my days to be the most disruptive thing for forming healthy habits.
 And if you’re coming to freelancing from a relatively active job like I did, you have to be especially watchful.
 You need to make sure you don’t spend all day every day staring into the bright light of your laptop, which is disturbingly easy to do.
 Your health should always be your number one priority, because without that, every other aspect of your life will get fucked over at some point.

-Right, back on topic: my latest 28-day experiment — food logging.
-Here was the original plan, which I wrote for my never-launched new blog:
+Right, back on topic: my latest 28-day experiment – tracking my food.
+Here was the original plan, which I wrote for my never-launched lifestyle blog:

 Now that I’ve expounded on the virtues of conducting 28-day experiments, it’s time for me to start a new one.
 I haven’t done one since before I went to America in July.
 I’m itching to get started because I LOVE learning about myself, and because these experiments make me feel less like I am floundering through day-to-day life.

 So, my next experiment is to eat mindfully, and to log all the food and drink that goes down my gullet.
 Here’s the plan:

 - I will sit at my dining table to eat all my meals.
 Not at my desk or my coffee table, or stood over the counter.
 At the dining table.